kaaproject/kaa/Programming-guide/Using-Kaa-endpoint-SDKs/Java/index.md

 ## Base API overview

-First, you have to create <code>KaaClient</code>.
-SDK provide you class factory  <code>Kaa</code> that responsible for creating new instance of client.
+First, you have to create an instance of <code>KaaClient</code>.
+SDK provides you with class factory  <code>Kaa</code> which is responsible for creating new instance of client.

-So, hear example code how to do this :
+So, here is an example code showing how it should be done:

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#java">Java</a></li>